Fort Walton Beach Leaving the Scene of an Accident Lawyers

 Florida Statute 316.062 requires that anyone that has been involved in an accident resulting in injury or death to anyone must provide their name, address, registration number of their vehicle, and their driver’s license.
 They must also render aid to any person injured in the crash.

-There are three levels of Hit and Run charges: Leaving the Scene with Injury, Serious Bodily Injury, or Death.
+There are three levels of Hit and Run charges: Leaving the Scene of an Accident with Injury, Leaving the Scene of an Accident with Serious Bodily Injury, and Leaving the Scene of an Accident with Death.

-Leaving the Scene of an Accident with Injury in Fort Walton Beach
+Leaving the Scene of an Accident—with Injury in Fort Walton Beach

 Florida Statute 316.027(2)(a) states that:

 “the driver of a vehicle involved in a crash which results in injury to a person other than serious bodily injury shall immediately stop the vehicle at the scene of the crash, and shall remain at the scene of the crash until he or she has fulfilled the requirements of Statute 316.062.
 A person who willfully violates this section commits a felony of the third degree.”

 Because this offense is a third degree felony, it carries a potential five year prison sentence.
 Also, if you are convicted, your driver’s license will be suspended for at least 3 years.

 Under Florida sentencing guidelines, Leaving the Scene of an Accident with Injury is a Level 5 offense with 28 points.
 Standing alone, this is below the 44 point threshold for a mandatory prison sentence.
 However, if the State addes extra points for either moderate or severe injury, the sentence would be calculated as follows:

 With moderate injury points:

 28 points + 18 moderate injury points = 46.
 46 – 28 = 18.
 18 x 0.75 = 13.5 months in prison.